 "NaN" ("Not a Number"), indicating computation errors.
 The base B1950

-positions were not affected by the compiler bug.
+positions I was using then were not affected by the compiler bug.

-The latest (November 2010 and later) versions of the files processed with the GCC compiler that I used on workstations at IPAC (Caltech) correctly precess the positions.
+Subsequent (November 2010 and later) versions of the programs compiled with the GCC compiler that I used on workstations at IPAC (Caltech) correctly precess the positions.
 Similarly, correctly-precessed positions come from the same programs compiled with GCC 4.8.0 (that I adopted in February 2013) on a Macintosh using OS X 10.11.4.
 I am currently (July 2021) using OS X 10.11.6 and GCC 6.1.0; this compiler is also free of the bug that caused the problem with the earlier version.

 My apologies for any problems arising from this.